shaivipandey/eas503-notes/chapters/intro.md

 By engaging actively with the mini-projects, you will refine your programming skills, gain a deeper understanding of the subject matter, and apply your knowledge to real-world scenarios.
 If you encounter any difficulties or require guidance, feel free to communicate with your instructor for assistance.
 Successfully completing these mini-projects is integral to your comprehensive learning journey in this course.

+## Final Project Overview

+The final project is an individual, intensive endeavor designed to showcase your skills in data analysis, machine learning, and deployment.
+Below are the detailed requirements and steps to guide you through the project:

+**Project Requirements:**

+1. **Data Selection:**
+   - Choose a dataset with a significant number of data points to address a classification problem.
+The dataset must contain more than 1,000 rows and be in CSV format.

+2. **Data Parsing:**
+   - Use basic Python (without Pandas) to parse the data.
+Ensure that you follow guidelines for extract and transformation structure.

+3. **Data Normalization and Database Loading:**
+   - Normalize the data and load it into a database.
+Ensure that your database normalization is approved by the TA.

+4. **Data Querying:**
+   - Write SQL join statements to query the necessary data and load it into Pandas for further analysis.

+5. **Machine Learning:**
+   - Utilize Python machine learning libraries to perform classification tasks.

+6. **Experiment Tracking:**
+   - Use MLFlow and DagsHub to record and track your experiments.

+7. **Deployment:**
+   - Create and deploy a Docker container for your inference/classification pipeline.

+8. **User Interface:**
+   - Develop a Streamlit app to interact with your classification pipeline.

+9. **Project Presentation:**
+   - Create a JupyterBook website to host and document your project.
+   - Record a 12-minute presentation following a strict rubric to showcase your project.

+10. **Submission:**
+    - Submit the following on UB Learn by **Wednesday, Dec.
+18, 2024 11:59PM**:
+      1. MLFlow/DagsHub experiments
+      2. Docker Hub link to your container
+      3. Streamlit app
+      4. JupyterBook website
+      5. UB Box link to the recorded 12-minute presentation
+      6. A completed rubric checklist sheet that aligns with the project requirements.

 ## Late Submission Policy

 Understanding the late submission policy is crucial to managing your assignment deadlines effectively.
 Here's how it works:

 1. **Late Days Allocation:** You have a total of 10 late days at your disposal.
 These can be utilized to submit programming assignments and mini-projects after their original due date.

-2. **Maximum Delay:** It's important to note that no assignment can be submitted more than **4 days** after its original due date.
+2. **Maximum Delay:** It's important to note that no assignment can be submitted more than **3 days** after its original due date.
 This ensures a fair and consistent assessment process for all students.

 By utilizing your allocated late days wisely, you can navigate unexpected challenges while maintaining a balanced approach to assignment completion.
 Remember that efficient time management remains key to your success in the course.
 If you have any questions or need further clarification, don't hesitate to seek guidance from your instructor.